 - Proper Pen Position: it is worth paying some attention to the way you hold your pen.
 Use your thumb and index or middle finger to hold the pencil around 1/3 from the bottom.
 Let the end of the pen rest against the web of your hand while you keep your other fingers relaxed.

 - Utensils: there are many different utensils you can use to write.
-The fountain pen is a popular choice because the special tip of a fountain pen allows for both thin and thick lines, resulting in many possible techniques.
+Writing with a fountain pen is popular because the special tip of a fountain pen allows for both thin and thick lines, resulting in many possible techniques.
+Nowadays, you can get a pretty good fountain pen for a lower price than you might expect.
 If fountain pens are a little too challenging you can always start by using a different utensil such as the ballpoint, felt pen or the good old pencil.